I’d rather be married. Why does admitting it feel so shameful?

 She’s enjoying life on her own, she’s focusing on her work, she and her ex are better off as friends, there are no bad feelings, and she’s perfectly happy to be single.

-So when Angelina Jolie told the Sunday Telegraph that she hates being single, not quite a year after her sudden split from her partner of 12 years, Brad Pitt, it was a breath of fresh air.
+So last year when Angelina Jolie told the Sunday Telegraph that she hates being single, it was a breath of fresh air.
 “It’s not something I wanted,” said Jolie – even though she’s the one who filed for divorce.
 “There’s nothing nice about it.
 It’s just hard.”

 Like Jolie, I’m a single mother.
 Also like her, I initiated the split from my husband.
 And now we have something else in common: we prefer to be part of a couple.
 (Sadly, that’s where the similarities end.)